lysol/derekarnold.net/articles/on-DML-logging.md

 First things first, PL/PGSQL is great.
 If you absolutely can't write your function in plain SQL, use PL/PGSQL if you can.
-PL/Python is fun, very powerful, and if you're like me, writing Python is like a Slip 'N Slid that never ends.
+PL/Python is fun, very powerful, and if you're like me, writing Python is like a Slip 'N Slide that never ends.
 But for trigger functions on what could be millions of queries, it may give you the gift of a significant performance penalty that will irritate you for around a year before it finally prompts you to complain about it in